yentim0519/nccu-gpa-calculator/README.md

 # NCCU GPA Calculator
-This is an open source project for calculating NCCU (National Chengchi University) students' GPA (Grade Point Average), including cumulative, major and last 60 GPA.
+This is an open source project for calculating NCCU (National Chengchi University) students' GPA (Grade Point Average), <br>
+including cumulative, major and last 60 GPA.<br>
-The goal of this project is to benefit those who need these GPA information but can only use the GPA calculators online which you have to
+The goal of this project is to benefit those students of NCCU who need these GPA information but can only use online GPA calculators which you have to type in <br>
+course names, credits, and scores all by yourself which is very inconvenient!<br>
-Feel free to fork this project and produce your own GPA calculator for your school!
+Feel free to fork this project and produce your own GPA calculator for your school!<br>
 歡迎fork這個專案，並開發成符合自己學校格式的GPA計算器。

 **Website**: https://nccu-gpa-calculator.herokuapp.com